Concepts

 - Data — Data Structures, Variable Substitution, StubberDB, Stub Session.

-- People and permissions — Orgs, Contacts, Contact Lists, Teams and Permissions, Responsibility and Accountability, Credentials.
+- People and permissions — Orgs, Contacts, Teams and Permissions, Responsibility and Accountability, Credentials.

 - Capabilities and integrations — Knowledge Library Articles, Virtual Worker, Webhooks, Public Forms, LIDs, Short URLs.